 Mean score of companies in the Motor Vehicle Manufacturing industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, Rolls-Royce Holdings PLC reported significant carbon emissions, with total Scope 1 emissions amounting to approximately 181,603,000 kg CO2e and Scope 2 emissions at about 2,077,000 kg CO2e (market-based) and 146,674,000 kg CO2e (location-based).
-The combined total for Scope 1 and 2 emissions reached around 328,277,000 kg CO2e globally.
-In the UK, the company recorded Scope 1 emissions of about 72,346,000 kg CO2e and Scope 2 emissions of approximately 1,326,000 kg CO2e (market-based) and 58,170,000 kg CO2e (location-based), leading to a total of about 130,516,000 kg CO2e for Scope 1 and 2.
+In 2023, Rolls-Royce Holdings PLC reported total carbon emissions of approximately 181,603,000 kg CO2e for Scope 1 and 2 emissions combined, with Scope 1 emissions at about 181,603,000 kg CO2e and Scope 2 emissions at approximately 2,077,000 kg CO2e (market-based).
+In the UK, the company recorded Scope 1 emissions of about 72,346,000 kg CO2e and Scope 2 emissions of approximately 1,326,000 kg CO2e (market-based), leading to total Scope 1 and 2 emissions of around 130,516,000 kg CO2e.
 Rolls-Royce has set ambitious climate commitments, aiming to achieve net-zero greenhouse gas emissions from its operations and facilities by 2030 for both Scope 1 and Scope 2 emissions.
-This commitment includes a target to reduce Scope 1 and 2 emissions by 46% by 2030, using a 2019 baseline.
-Additionally, the company has pledged to reach net-zero across all scopes by 2050.
+This commitment includes a target to reduce Scope 1 and 2 emissions by 46% by 2030 against a 2019 baseline.
+The company is also working towards reaching net-zero operations, facilities, and product testing by 2050.
 These targets are part of a broader strategy to enhance sustainability and reduce the environmental impact of its operations.
-The company is actively working towards these goals, with a focus on maximising in-service product efficiency and ensuring safety as a priority.
-Rolls-Royce's climate initiatives are aligned with industry standards and reflect a commitment to addressing climate change effectively.
+Rolls-Royce is committed to maximising in-service product efficiency while prioritising safety.
+The company is actively engaged in initiatives to reduce energy consumption and improve operational efficiency, reflecting its dedication to addressing climate change and promoting sustainable practices within the aerospace and engineering sectors.

 Access structured emissions data, company-specific emission factors, and source documents